emanalytic/MultiModal-E-Commerce-Customer-Support-Chatbot/README.md

 # Multimodal E-Commerce Customer Service Chatbot

 ## Problem:
-Customers interact with brands via text, images, and voice—but most chatbots only handle text.
+Customers interact with brands via text, images, and voice but most chatbots only handle text.
 This fragmented approach limits accessibility and creates inconsistent user experiences.

 ##  Solution:
 A unified, multimodal customer service Chatbot aims to solve real-world challenges in e-commerce.
 It is designed to handle multimodal inputs—including text, voice and images to provide: